himanshuxd/HXD-yt-dlp-GUI/README.md

 ## Disclaimer

-This application is provided as-is, without any warranty or liability.
-The author is not liable for any harm caused by the usage of this application.
-Users are advised to use it at their own risk.
+This application is provided as-is, without any warranty of any kind.
+The author assumes no liability for damages or issues caused by the use of this software.
+Please use at your own discretion.

 ## License